d-run/drun-docs/docs/zh/docs/en/service/privacy.md

 1. To enable the basic functions of the d.run, you only need to provide or allow us to collect the following necessary personal information.
 If you refuse to provide it, we will not be able to provide you with d.run products or services.
     - **Account Registration**:
         - If you wish to use the d.run products or services, you need to register for a d.run account so we can provide you with products or services.
-When registering, you need to provide 【username, email address, mobile phone number, login password】.
+When registering, you need to provide [username, email address, mobile phone number, login password].
         - As required by applicable law, you need to undergo real-name verification to use our products or services.
-You will need to provide 【real name, ID card】.
+You will need to provide [real name, ID card].
 We may also verify this information through third-party institutions (e.g., third-party payment platforms) to ensure its accuracy and completeness.
         - You may register more than one d.run account through various methods.
-To identify and manage associated accounts, such as other accounts registered by you or your company/organization, we may collect 【associated username, email, phone number, login password, company name】.
+To identify and manage associated accounts, such as other accounts registered by you or your company/organization, we may collect [associated username, email, phone number, login password, company name].
-    - **Account Login and Usage**: When logging in or using the platform, based on your chosen method, you will need to provide 【username, email, login password, or mobile number, SMS verification code】 for user identity verification and account security.
+    - **Account Login and Usage**: When logging in or using the platform, based on your chosen method, you will need to provide [username, email, login password, or mobile number, SMS verification code] for user identity verification and account security.
     - **Operations and Security Assurance**: During your use of our products or services, we may collect the following information:
-        - Device information such as 【IP address, device identifier, operating system version, web browser type】 to ensure login functionality, platform stability, resource billing, and identity verification.
+        - Device information such as [IP address, device identifier, operating system version, web browser type] to ensure login functionality, platform stability, resource billing, and identity verification.
-        - System logs such as 【your service usage records, page URLs, web history, access dates and times, network status, language used】 to ensure service stability and security, as well as data statistics for optimization.
+        - System logs such as [your service usage records, page URLs, web history, access dates and times, network status, language used] to ensure service stability and security, as well as data statistics for optimization.

 2. To provide you with richer products or services, we may need to collect the following information.
 Refusal to provide this information will not affect your ability to use basic features but may affect your experience of extended features.

     - **Purchasing Products or Services**:
-        - When purchasing, we collect order and consumption records such as 【third-party payment account info (e.g., Alipay), order number, transaction time, transaction type, channel, amount, billing ID, account balance, billing period, product name, billing method, usage, price, voucher deductions】 for transactions, billing, order inquiries, and support.
+        - When purchasing, we collect order and consumption records such as [third-party payment account info (e.g., Alipay), order number, transaction time, transaction type, channel, amount, billing ID, account balance, billing period, product name, billing method, usage, price, voucher deductions] for transactions, billing, order inquiries, and support.
-        - To issue invoices, you need to provide 【invoice title, tax ID, mailing address】; for electronic invoices, 【email address】.
+        - To issue invoices, you need to provide [invoice title, tax ID, mailing address]; for electronic invoices, [email address].
     - **Using Products or Services**: When using services such as compute rental, AI model invocation/deployment, AI app creation, we collect:
         - Usage logs: API call records, compute consumption metrics, error reports;
         - Technical monitoring data: GPU usage, network latency, resource status, model metrics;